sysco-middleware/workshop-apache-kafka-development/01-kafka-clients/README.md

 }
 ```

-1. Transactinal Producer is enabled.
-This requires idempotency.
+1. Transactional Producer is enabled.
+This requires idempotent feature enabled.
 2. Initialize transactional app before starting transactions.
 This prepare the broker for transactions from this application.
 3. Begin transaction.
 This could includes many `send()` operations.
 4. Commit transaction.